datawire/forge/docs/tutorials/quickstart.md

    cpu: 0.25
    ```

-3. The Forge `deploy` command will build the service (including its dependencies), push the service into a Docker registry, generate the necessary Kubernetes deployment metadata, and run `kubectl` to get the service running in your cluster.
+3. Normally, if you want to get a service running in Kubernetes, you need to   build a Docker image, push the image to a Docker registry, write some Kubernetes YAML, and run `kubectl` to get the service running.

+   With Forge, the `deploy` command will take care of everything you need to get the service running.
 Try it now:

    ```
    forge deploy
    ```

-4. Once forge deploy completes, you can type `kubectl get services` to
+4. Once `deploy` completes, you can type `kubectl get services` to
    get the IP address of the service.

    *Note* on minikube, use `minikube service --url hello-forge` instead of `kubectl get services`